Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Problem Setup

-where $\bE_{\cM,\phi}$ denotes expectation taken under consideration that policy $\phi$ is used to take actions throughout on the MDP $\cM$.~The optimal average reward of the MDP $\cM$ is defined as $J\ust_\cM := \sup_{\phi \in \Phi_{SD}}{J_\cM(\phi)}$.~The regret~\citep{lai1985asymptotically} of a learning algorithm $\psi$ until $T$ is defined as,
+where $\bE_{\cM,\phi}$ denotes expectation taken under consideration that policy $\phi$ is used to take actions throughout on the MDP $\cM$.~The optimal average reward of the MDP $\cM$ is defined as $J\ust_\cM := \sup_{\phi \in \Phi_{SD}}{J_\cM(\phi)}$.~The regret~\citep{lattimore2020bandit} of a learning algorithm $\psi$ until $T$ is defined as,

-The goal of this work is to design a learning algorithm with tight regret upper bound for Lipschitz MDPs.~We now introduce the class of Lipschitz MDPs. \begin{assum}[Lipschitz continuity] \begin{enumerate}[(i)] \item The reward function $r$ is $L_r$-Lipschitz, i.e., $\forall ~s, s\up \in \cS, a, a\up \in \cA$,
+The goal of this work is to design a learning algorithm with tight regret upper bound for Lipschitz MDPs. ~An MDP is Lipschitz if it satisfies the assumption below. \begin{assum}[Lipschitz continuity] \begin{enumerate} \item[(i)] The reward function $r$ is $L_r$-Lipschitz, i.e., $\forall ~s, s\up \in \cS, a, a\up \in \cA$,